shuped/Angular-Viewer/README.md

 Open files related to an angular directives in a grid format.

-Select "av" from the VSCode command palette (CMD+SHIFT+P / CTRL+SHIFT+) to run the extension

 ## Features

- - Opens the directive (.ts) file, style sheet and template for the active file in a hardcoded layout (active file must have the same name fragments as the files that are intended to be opened, e.g. `my-app.component`)
+ - Select `av` from the VSCode command palette to open the directive (.ts), style sheet (.scss) and template (.html) files that have the same name as the file in the currently focused window

 ## Extension Settings

-/* noop */
+`/* noop */`

 ## Installation Instructions